BumbleIV/Quantum-Ergodic-Processes/README.md

 In 2012, The Department of Mathematics at Michigan State University initiated the Mathematics Exchange Program, a one-semester program for talented students from Jilin University, Nankai University and Xi’an Jiaotong University to conduct undergraduate research alongside MSU professors and students.

-This is the repository for Michigan State University Mathematics Professor Schenker and his work on Quantum Ergodic Processes.
+This is the repository for our work on Quantum Ergodic Processes.
 &nbsp;

 **Technologies:**